 As far as the charger is concerned, Charge 3 and 2 have a similar clip-on charger.
 It can be connected to any USB outlet, and it may take one hour for a full recharge.
 If you need a faster charging, then make sure you connected it to an electric power plug instead of a Laptop or Powerbank.

 Charge 2 comes in three options small, large, and extra-large.
 Moreover, these are available in six different colors and nothing more.

 But with Charge 3, you get variants with added features.
 The most basic variant is regular, which has all the necessary sensors and apps.
 Besides basic models, Charge 3 also got a special edition which has a unique NFC for contactless payments.

 So who wins the fight of Fitbit Charge 3 vs Charge 2?
 No doubt, it’s Charge 3.
 You can say the Charge 2 is primitive when it compared to Charge 3.
 With the addition of new enhanced heart rate technology, touchscreen, NFC, and water-proof design make the Charge 3 superior over its precursors.

 Yes, Charge 4 does have some limitations, but with every new Charge watches, those limitations are rectified.
-If anything that can beat Charge 3 is the new Fitbit Charge 4, which is about to release soon.
+If anything that can beat Charge 3 is the new Fitbit Charge 4, which is an amazing fitness tracker with fantastic features.